 Explain that over the course of several rounds, you will invite each person (individually) to consider which one of two distinct hypothetical, often difficult choices they would make.

 For example, you may start with this question: “WOULD YOU PREFER TO BE POOR IN A JOB YOU LOVE OR RICH IN A JOB YOU HATE?”
 One or the other, this or that.

 Sometimes the choice will be clear, while, at other times, neither option is palatable.
 On these occasions, encourage your group to choose the option they dislike the least.
 Either way, they must make a choice.

 Give everyone a few moments to consider their choice, and then invite them to share their decision – and why – with their partner.
-This moment is critical, because it builds in a level of accountability for the next step.
+This moment is critical because it builds a level of accountability for the next step.